 Detroit style pizza has roots in Sicilian pizzas, with a quicker rise and more breadier texture.
 Created in a neighborhood bar in the 1940’s, think of this pizza as the Sicilian all grown up.
-This pizza may look like a deep dish or pan pizza, but has a complexity one would not expect due to the use of brick cheese, somewhere between a soft cheddar and mozzarella.
+This Authentic Detroit Style Pizza Recipe may look like a deep dish or pan pizza, but has a complexity one would not expect due to the use of brick cheese, somewhere between a soft cheddar and mozzarella.
 The pan is the non-negotiable part of this recipe; I used a metal 11×17 baking pan with perfect results.
 In the recipe below, I use jack cheese and provolone (which I actually prefer…), since brick cheese can be hard to find.
 Any way you slice it, this Detroit Style Pizza Recipe is a winner!

 Detroit Style Pizza